 Having played both the amp and the pedal I felt this one gets really close to the mojo and weight you get behind every note you play.
 Bogner have killed it with this pedal, but since this is an amplifier maker trying to recreate their own designs, that is no surprise.
-For an in-depth review check out this demo by Prymaxe.

 The folks at REVV Amps are quite new to the guitar scene, but that doesn’t mean they haven’t had an impact.
 Ever since they started in 2014 these clever Canadians have left quite the mark on the music industry and they are very well known in the YouTube guitar scene.